 This time, Bishop has no primary challenger, while the Democrats have four candidates — including Cynthia Wallace, the only Charlotte resident and only woman in the primary.

 Also different this time is the fact that the district has been redrawn.
 Bladen County, the origin point for the fraud scandal, is no longer in the 9th.
 Neither are Cumberland County and parts of southeastern Mecklenburg County, including Mint Hill.

 Plus, other local candidates to watch for in bigger elections: Fuller’s up in the Senate primary.
 Also, city Councilwoman Dimple Ajmera is running for state treasurer, and stands a strong chance of winning the primary given her endorsements and financial backing.

-Bill Toole, an environmental attorney and partner at Robinson, Bradshaw, & Hinson, is running in the Democratic primary for lieutenant governor, as is state house member Chaz Beasley.
-Beasley’s received a string of endorsements in the past week; Toole, meanwhile, ran a series of ads saying he’d pursue controlled access of cannabis in the Charlotte Observer’s “Journey Across The 100” online feature last week.
+Bill Toole, an environmental attorney and former partner at Robinson, Bradshaw, & Hinson, is running in the Democratic primary for lieutenant governor, as is state house member Chaz Beasley.
+Beasley’s received a string of endorsements in the past month; Toole, meanwhile, ran a series of ads saying he’d pursue controlled access of cannabis in the Charlotte Observer’s “Journey Across The 100” online feature this month.
 Former south Mecklenburg state representative Scott Stone, the president of a civil engineering firm, is up for lieutenant governor in a crowded Republican primary that also includes former congresswoman Renee Ellmers.